menm/EPA1352-Lab/EPA1352-G14-A3/README.md

 is used to visualize the data.

-Please Note: the input file roads_data_processed_1503.csv, was cleaned using a Jupyter notebook A3_datacleaning.ipynb It used two input files BMMS_overview.xlsx. & _roads3.csv.
+Please Note: the input file fully_cleaned_data.csv, was cleaned using a Jupyter notebook A3_datacleaning.ipynb It used two input files BMMS_overview.xlsx. & _roads3.csv.
 These 3 files are placed in "data_cleaning" folder, under "EPA1352-G14-32".
 Make sure that BMMS is in excel format and roads in CSV format.